 A person is a visitor when not a student.
 Students are entitled to due process.
 Visitors are not afforded due process.

-CVCC provides career counseling services and career assessment services to students, applicants, and other members of the CVCC community.
-For more detailed information, please visit the Career Services Center.
+CVCC provides career advising and career assessment services to students, applicants, and other members of the CVCC community.
+For more detailed information, please visit Career Advising.

 CVCC follows “open door” admissions policies as established by the North Carolina Community College System.
 Admission is open to all applicants who are legal residents of the United States and who are either high school graduates or are at least 18 years of age.
 Minors are admitted under provisions and rules established by the State Board of Community Colleges.